coldnew/twse-captcha-solver-java/README.md

 This project is written in Java, if you want C++ version, you can take a look at [coldnew/twse-captcha-solver](https://github.com/coldnew/twse-captcha-solver).

+If you want a more accurate captcha solver based on [deeplearning4j](https://deeplearning4j.org/), you can see my another project: [coldnew/twse-captcha-solver-dl4j](https://github.com/coldnew/twse-captcha-solver-dl4j).

 ## Usage

 You need to download the captcha image manually from [website](http://bsr.twse.com.tw/bshtm/), execute the tool in command line: